opencog/atomese-simd/opencog/atoms/opencl/Design.md

 Pros and cons:

 ### EvaluationLink
 Olde-school.
-Uses  `PredicateNode` for the function name, and a list of inputs, but no defined outputs.
+Uses  `GroundedSchemaNode` for the function name, and a list of inputs, but no defined outputs.
 Can be given a TV to indicate probability, but no clear-cut interpretation of the function arguments.
 Replaced by `EdgeLink` for performance/size.